jwzhanggy/Graph_Toolformer/README.md

 For the packages cannot be instead with the above conda command, you may consider to install via pip instead.

 ### References
-(also \usepackage{hyperref} into your paper for adding the url address in the reference)
+(also add \usepackage{hyperref} into your paper for adding the url address in the reference)

 ```
 @article{zhang2023graph,